 - a.
-An employee who shall be absent on sick leave for five (5) or more consecutive working days may be required to submit acceptable medical evidence substantiating the illness. - b.
-An employee who has been absent on sick leave for periods totaling more than fifteen (15) days in a twelve (12) month period consisting of periods less than five (5) days shall have his/her sick leave record reviewed by the respective appointing authority and thereafter may be required to submit acceptable medical evidence for any additional sick leave in that year.
-In cases where an illness is of a chronic or recurring nature causing recurring absences of one day or less only one submission of such proof shall be necessary for a period of six (6) months. - c.
-The appointing authority may require proof of illness of an employee on sick leave, whenever such requirement appears reasonable.
+An employee may be required to submit medical evidence substantiating the illness from a physician acceptable to the City when the employee is absent on sick leave for five or more consecutive days, 12 or more days in any 12 month period or whenever there is reason to believe that the employee is abusing sick leave. - b.
+In cases where an illness is of a chronic or recurring nature causing recurring absences of one day or less only one submission of such proof shall be necessary for a period of six months. - c.
 Abuse of sick leave shall be cause for disciplinary action. - d.
 In case of leave of absence due to exposure to contagious disease, a certification from a City designated physician or physician acceptable to the City shall be required. - e.
-The appointing authority may require an employee who has been absent because of personal illness, as a condition of his/her return to duty, to be examined, at the expense of the agency, by a physician designated by the appointing authority.
-Such examination shall establish whether the employee is capable of performing his/her normal duties and that his/her return will not jeopardize the health of other employees.

-- f.
-Sick time, used for illness or injury, of more than thirty (30) consecutive calendar days, which is verified to the Utility by a physician, shall not be counted in the accumulation of days off requiring a physician's certificate. - g.
-During the period of sick leave absence, the employee shall not engage in gainful employment.
-Failure to comply with this provision may result in discipline, subject to the provisions of Article 11.

-Section 5.
-The City will pay upon the death of an active employee an amount equal to fifty (50%) percent of all accrued and unused sick leave pay up to a maximum of \$15,000.00.
+The Appointing Authority may require an employee who has been absent because of personal illness, as a condition of his/her return to duty, to be examined, at the expense of the agency, by a physician designated by the appointing authority.
+Such examination shall establish whether the employee is capable of performing his/her normal duties and that his/her return will not jeopardize the health of other employees. - f.
+Sick leave, used for illness or injury, of more than 30 consecutive calendar days, which is verified to the City by a physician, shall not be counted in the accumulation of days off requiring a physician's certificate. - g.
+Any employee who engages in gainful employment while on sick leave may be subject to disciplinary action. - §5.
+The City will pay upon the death of an active employee an amount equal to 50% of all accrued and unused sick leave pay up to a maximum of \$15,000.